 This is the stage when you remove all of the tile spacers after the adhesive is dried up for the specified duration and the entire tile has been installed correctly.

 You've almost made it to the finish line if you've gone this far.
 Next is grouting; this will help complete a tile project.
 It is used to fill up gaps between the tiles (the area where your spacers used to be).

 Now it's time to clean up.
 Clean your tools, remove the grout from your float, and so on.
 Make sure everything is appropriately stored.

 At Wholesale Home, we have a vast inventory of materials needed to lay tile floor, including a selection of general cleaning supplies and grout cleaning products, specifically our Mapei epoxy grout.
+When you’re finished, we also have comprehensive tile leveling kits from Spin Doctor to help you achieve that beautiful flush surface.
 Shop everything you need to complete your home improvement project from a single, online marketplace and enjoy some of the lowest prices.
 Browse our site to find the products you need, and make sure to check out our kitchen makeover ideas for inspiration.